 Excite me, tantalise me, drag me into your world of drama – and don’t bore me with irrelevant detail.

 Q: In terms of moving forwards after the course, how much does networking help to get your work noticed?

-DR: Networking is vital.
+JYS: Networking is vital.
 Make lots of friends, give your card out, make people promise to read your script – nicely – and be charming, funny, and not too pushy.
 Make sure you go to see lots of different people.
 This industry is tiny.
 Nobody believes us when we say that, but it is.
 Everybody knows somebody who has worked with somebody who is a mate.
 Just get yourself out there!

 Q: In your experience, what is the best first approach when trying to get a story made?
 Send a treatment, full script, or something else?

 JYS: Initially, you need to have a brilliant calling-card script – a full, finished script so that they can work out if you can write or not.
 That script is never likely to get made, but it will open doors for you.
 It’ll get you seen and get your name known, and then, if you’re lucky, they will ask you for ideas.
 That’s when the process starts.

 Q: Is an agent an essential piece of the puzzle?

 JYS – Ideally, an agent is a must, as it means producers will take you more seriously.
 In terms of new writers getting agents, many will take on new faces, such as The Writers’ Company.
 When you get in contact, ask them what their protocol is in terms of submissions for representation.
 The agent will then invite you to submit a script, they’ll read it, and if they like it they’ll invite you in for a chat.
 It can be very hard, but definitely not impossible.
 The most important thing is that brilliant, finished script, so if that’s on the way you’re half way there!